-In 2023-234we are offering the UFP as a 3-term course starting in either September 2023 or January 2024 Students are required to take three subjects and ESL.
+In 2024-25 we are offering the UFP as a 3-term course starting in either September 2024 or January 20245.Students are required to take three subjects and ESL.
 The subject offering is more limited for the January start programme as some subjects are full at the start of the academic year.